atkatchev/tv_script_generation/README.md

 # TV Script Project Overview

-The TV Script Generation project is the third project of the Udacity Deep Learning Nano Degree.
-The project consists of using a Recurrent Neural Network (RNN) to generate a TV script.
-The RNN is trained on an existing scripts, then used to generate an original piece of writing.
+Third project in Udacity's Deep Learning Nanodegree program.
+Designed and trained a Recurrent Neural Network (RNN) to generate new "fake" Seinfeld TV scripts.
+The RNN was trained on Seinfeld dataset of scripts from 9 seasons.

 # Instruction